 V. Submission Process

-Wound Management & Prevention will work with one author (designated the “corresponding author”) who will be responsible for all correspondence regarding submission, review, revision, and acceptance.
+WMP will work with the corresponding author, who will be responsible for all correspondence regarding submission, review, revision, and acceptance.
 It is the responsibility of the corresponding author to ensure all deadlines are met and all documents are distributed to additional authors and returned promptly.
 It is also the author’s responsibility to keep the Editors abreast of his/her reliable contact information.

 A. Sending the Manuscript/Materials

-All manuscript materials are to be submitted using the online Editorial Manager system at: www.edmgr.com/OWM/default.aspx (we will continue to use our old log in).
-Authors should select the Author option and follow the online instructions found at this website for uploading the manuscript and all related material.
+All manuscript materials are to be submitted using the online Editorial Manager system at: www.edmgr.com/OWM/default.aspx.
+Authors should select the Author option and follow the online instructions found on this website for uploading the manuscript and all related material.

-Persons without access to the Internet should contact the Editor directly (see contact information to follow) for instructions on hard-copy submission.
-All aforementioned materials would need to be copied to a CD-ROM and mailed to:
+Persons without access to the internet should contact the Editor directly for instructions on hard-copy submission.

 Wound Management & Prevention